Wisconsin Point Restoration Site

 The Bird Sanctuary is a small property owned by Wisconsin Department of Natural Resources near the end of Wisconsin Point on the bay side.
 This property was set aside in 1989 for piping plover.
 Through a partnership among the St. Louis River Alliance, U.S. Fish and Wildlife Service, and Wisconsin Department of Natural Resources, this property is monitored and managed for piping plover habitat.
 Annually, the site is prepared for the nesting season.
 The beach is re-sloped to provide a gentle incline to allow plovers water access along the beach, and vegetation and driftwood is removed.
 This site is closed to the public during nesting season.

-In addition to the annual work on Shafer Beach, Douglas County, the Wisconsin Department of Natural Resources, the U.S. Army Corps of Engineers, Wisconsin Sea Grant, and many other local partners are evaluating the use of beach nourishment to widen the beach and make the existing habitat at Shafer Beach more appealing to nesting piping plovers.
+In addition to the annual work at the Bird Sanctuary, the Wisconsin Department of Natural Resources, the U.S. Army Corps of Engineers, the U.S. Environmental Protection Agency, and many other local partners are evaluating the use of dredged materials to widen the beach and make the existing habitat at the Bird Sanctuary more appealing to nesting piping plovers.
 This is a priority action listed in the St. Louis River Area of Concern Remedial Action Plan.
-A feasibility study is scheduled for completion in 2016.
+A feasibility study is complete and the design is scheduled for completion in 2018, with construction planned for 2019.

 To direct future work to support piping plover recovery in the Lake Superior Basin in Wisconsin, the Lake Superior Research Institute along with many local, state, and federal partners, is drafting a Western Lake Superior Piping Plover Management Plan.
 The plan, to be completed in 2015, will detail long-term objectives for piping plover recovery in the region and the management actions necessary to meet those objectives.